reidmorrison/symmetric-encryption/docs/key_rotation.md

 Custom throttles can be added to the jobs, for example to throttle based on database slave delay, etc.

-Note: This job is included in the Rocket Job Pro version.

 ### 6. Re-encrypting Files

 Remember to re-encrypt any files on disk that were encrypted with Symmetric Encryption